Azure/Industrial-IoT/docs/modules/publisher.md

 There are several command line arguments that can be used to set global settings for OPC Publisher.
 They are described [here](publisher-commandline.md).

+### Configuration via IoT Hub Direct methods

+**Please note: This feature right now is only available starting with version 2.8.2.**

+OPC Publisher implements the following [IoT Hub Direct Methods](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-direct-methods) which can be called from an application (from anywhere in the world) leveraging the [IoT Hub Device SDK](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-sdks):

 ### Configuration via the built-in OPC UA Server Interface
 **Please note: This feature right now is only available in version 2.5 and below.**